TimothySchelz/cs3500/Snake/Resources/README.txt

 1 Food
 2 Snake

 This 2D array is never actually used.
 It will just be useful later on when we write the server.
-Everything is designed to just be a client at the moment.
+Everything is designed to just be a client at the moment except the 2D array.
 The Model will be expanded later in the next assignment.

 View/Control: